Manually migrate your DNS records to re-enable publishing and move to Webflow’s new hosting infrastructure.

 Important

-As of January 13, 2026, you can’t publish to a custom domain that
+As of January 13, 2026, you can't publish to a custom domain that points

-points to Webflow’s legacy DNS records.
+to Webflow's legacy DNS records.
+After June 1, 2026, domains that still

-To maximize site performance and minimize downtime, migrate your DNS records as soon as possible.
 You can migrate your sites’ DNS records automatically or migrate manually with your domain registrar or DNS host.

 You can find a list of all sites in your Workspace that have been published to custom domains, along with their current migration status (i.e., whether they’re connected to Webflow’s new DNS records or need to be migrated), in Workspace settings > Domain Updates.